mitogen-hq/mitogen/docs/ansible.rst

 * Interaction with modules employing special action plugins is mostly untested, except for the ``synchronize`` and ``template`` modules.

+* Transfer of large (i.e. GB-sized) files using certain Ansible-internal APIs, such as triggered via the ``copy`` module, will cause corresponding temporary memory and CPU spikes on both host and target machine, due to delivering the file as a single large message.
+If many machines are targetted with a large file, the host machine could easily exhaust available RAM.
+This will be fixed soon as it's likely to be tickled by common playbook use cases.

 * Ansible defaults to requiring pseudo TTYs for most SSH invocations, in order to allow it to handle ``sudo`` with ``requiretty`` enabled, however it disables pseudo TTYs for certain commands where standard input is required or